 I continued to run, elongating my stride, striving for more speed and more distance.
 I wanted to put as much ground between me and my assailant as possible.
 I looked behind me and all was motionless, all was immobile.
 The thing that was chasing me had gone astray, vanquishing into thin air.
 I stopped moving and stood completely still, I was frozen and even my heart seemed not to beat.
 I opened my eyes once more, but instead of sitting up in the tent I was floating above myself, like a mirrored image.
 I was a few feet above my head, looking down at myself as I slumbered serenely.
 I watched my heart thump in my chest, I was still dreaming but I was not inside my own trance, instead my nightmare had ventured out of my mind and into the tent, in the form of me.
 The dream had become a lucid nightmare, a peculiar terror.
 Without warning, I was rushed down, back into my body; I heard a loud scream and then silence.
 I was now inside my mentality again, it was over.
 I lay and stared momentarily at the roof of the tent as it fluttered in the breeze, I tried to sit up but I could not.
 I tried to lift my head, shake my legs, and kick my neck back, nothing.
 My body would not adhere to my request.
 I tried so hard to move but I could not, what was happening to me?

 With a blaze of white light and temporary brightness I was blinded, I shut my eyes to shield them from the painful glow.
 When the whiteness had departed I opened my eyes once more.
 I froze in terror, I could not move, it was intolerably mesmerising.
 It was him, the face of Charlie pressed tightly against my own, and his features appeared as they did in the aftermath of my actions: all bloodied, bruised and battered.
 I tried to scream but to no benefit, I was disallowed to.
 Music started to play in my cranium, it was petrifying.
 Charlie’s face lifted, it rose off of mine allowing me to see the rest of him.
-He laughed manically and then a pair of red hands burst through the tents zip and carried him out as he continued in his laughter.Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+He laughed manically and then a pair of red hands burst through the tents zip and carried him out as he continued in his laughter.Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.